The 101 on Koodo Wireless Home Phone

 What is the Koodo Wireless Home Phone?

-With our wireless home phone, you can make calls at home like you used to.
+With our wireless home phone, you can make calls at home like you used to, like a landline without the line.
 It’s our answer – no pun intended – to a traditional home phone, but better.
-It operates on Koodo’s awesome wireless network instead of using traditional copper lines, which means you get more features for less money.
+It operates on Koodo’s awesome wireless network instead of using traditional copper lines, which means you get more features for less money with our awesome wireless home phone plan.

 - Unlimited nationwide calling on Canada’s largest wireless network